-The key principles of our strategy are that disadvantaged children have access to opportunities, teaching and support that allows them to catch-up on learning lost during the Covid-19 pandemic, widen their aspirations, develop their confidence and increase their cultural and STEM capital.
+The key principles of our strategy are that disadvantaged children have access to opportunities, teaching and support that widen their aspirations, develop their confidence and increase their cultural and STEM capital.
 We also aim to reduce barriers to learning by developing relationships with families, providing for the SEMH needs of the children and minimising lateness and absence.